-Your baby may start to cry more frequently at about 2 weeks of age.
-The crying may get more frequent and last longer during the next few weeks, hitting a peak at about 6 to 8 weeks.
+Your baby may start to cry more frequently at about 2 weeks after the due date.
+The crying may get more frequent and last longer during the next few weeks, hitting a peak at about 6 to 8 weeks from the date when your baby was due to be born.